Live like you were moving

 We run the risk that Switzerland doesn’t hold all the solutions we’re hoping for, that there is no deus ex Helvetica that will make life better for our family.
 However, I’m a strong believer in making your own fate and that fortune favours those who try for better.
 That leaves me have one month to tie up a much loved life in London and get ready to emigrate.
 If I’m to follow the example of the efficiency-loving Swiss, I’d better get packing.

-#TBT Summer 2017 when i first visited beautiful switzerland. almost a decade later i find myself moving out their with my family.
+#TBT Summer 2017 when i first visited beautiful switzerland. almost a decade later i find myself moving there with my family.